-Bachelor of Science in Computer Information Systems – Management Science
+For information on the Bachelor of Science in Computer Information Systems in Entrepreneurship, click here.

 This Computer Information Systems program prepares graduates for potentially hundreds of possible fulfilling professional positions.
 Every industry is impacted by the accelerating growth of technology, and students in computer and technology majors are no longer limited by narrowly defined technological occupations.
 Rather, students have the opportunity for employment in diverse fields ranging from public service to nonprofit work, and from traditional business environments to entrepreneurship and innovation.